nodejs/dev-policy/README.md

 Any Modification to the ABI, dependencies or Native abstractions that require a developer to *modify code* and then recompile is considered a backwards incompatible change that must result in a *semver-major* version increase.

-Reversions of any changes landed into *mater* are to be handled just like any other type of pre- or post-release modification.
-Reversions that occur while generating a Release may happen only when a particular commit is interfering with the successful completion of the build, test and release process and the Release is intended to address a security vulnerability.
+Reversions of any changes landed into *master* are to be handled just like any other type of pre- or post-release modification.

 ### Implicit vs. Explicit API Stability